Navajo music: Contemporary popular

 The Navajo music scene is perhaps one of the strongest in native music today.
 In the past, Navajo musicians were corralled into maintaining the status quo of traditional music, chants and/or flute compositions.
 Today, Navajo bands span the genres of punk, metal, hardcore, hip hop, blues, rock, death metal, black metal, stoner rock, country, and even traditional.
-Success of bands like Blackfire, Ethnic De Generation, Downplay, Mother Earth Blues Band, Aces Wild, Tribal Live, The Plateros and other musicians have reignited an interest in music with the younger Navajo generations.
-Perhaps the best synthesis of tradition and contemporary is found in the musical marriage of Tribe II Entertainment, a rap duo from Arizona, Mistic, Rollin, Lil' Spade and Shade are truly right now, the only Native American rappers who can rap entirely in their native tongue.
-Their popularity and bilingual ability is yet another look at the prolific nature of the Navajo music scene.
+Success of bands like Blackfire, Ethnic De Generation, Downplay, Mother Earth Blues Band, Aces Wild, Gooder Kind, Tribal Live, The Plateros and other musicians have reignited an interest in music with the younger Navajo generations.
+These Navajo artists popularity and bilingual ability is yet another look at the prolific nature of the Navajo music scene.

 In recent years, the Navajo metal scene has been growing rapidly underground.
 This growing metal scene is discussed in the book, Rez Metal: Inside the Navajo Nation Heavy Metal Scene (2020).
+However, many years before the aforementioned Rez Metal documentary there was only one publication (Native Entertainment Magazine) that regularly documented and featured Rez Metal bands in video and article format in both its video and printed publication formats.

+The Role of Navajo Music in the Early Development of Ethnomusicology

+Navajo music played a formative role in the emergence of ethnomusicology, a distinct academic discipline in the mid-20th century.
+Early ethnomusicologists such as David P. McAllester conducted extensive fieldwork among the Navajo communities, documenting ceremonial and social musical practices.
+The Navajo musical and ritual practices helped McAllester re-frame ethnomusicology in three major ways: by shifting focus from sound alone to social meaning and cultural embedding; by challenging Euro-centric categories of music; and by bringing ethics and community perspective into the research methodology.